Section I - NAME

 Section XII - ADOPTION

-1. These By-laws shall become effective upon ratification by a 2/3 sustainment of those
+1. These Bylaws shall become effective upon ratification by a 2/3 sustainment of those attending the meeting where they are presented for ratification.

 Section XIII - DISPOSAL OF ASSETS